How to get free e-books

 Project Gutenberg is one of the best sources of free e-books on the internet.
 Because all material is in the public domain, you can legally download, read, and share anything on the site.

-Books are available in multiple formats, which usually include EPUB and Kindle, or you can choose to view the text in your browser.
+Books are available in multiple formats, including EPUB and Kindle, or you can view the text in your browser.

 Project Gutenberg isn’t the only website offering free public domain material.
 If you can’t find what you want, exploring other options may be worthwhile.